tlewismedia/pta-gatsby-decap-cms/src/pages/about/about-creston-pta.md

 * Organize community building events (movie nights, ice cream socials, etc.)
 * Organize educational events like STEAM Night.
 * Organize fundraising events (Run for the Eagles, fall wreath and spring plant sales) Learn more about [our fundraisers.](/get-involved/fundraise)
-* Volunteer in classrooms, the lunch room, in the gardens, on committees, etc. Learn more about [volunteering.](/get-involved/volunteer)Organize volunteers to support [food and family security programs](/programs/food-family-resources) like Urban Gleaners, food drives, and the PPS Clothing Closet.
+* Volunteer in classrooms, the lunch room, in the gardens, on committees, etc. Learn more about volunteering.
+Organize volunteers to support [food and family security programs](/programs/food-family-resources) like Urban Gleaners, food drives, and the PPS Clothing Closet.
 * Search and apply for grants and other funding sources to pay for programs like Grow Portland and events like the Walking and Bike Fair.
 * Allocate donations to programs and materials that support student success.
 * Advocate for students and teachers as related to specific needs for support within the school community such as Safe Routes to School.